-4.6 Equal Employment Opportunity Plan
+3.3 Equal Employment Opportunity Plan

-All recipients of Department of Justice grants must either 1) develop and file an Equal Employment Opportunity Plan (EEOP) with the Department of Justice; OR 2) file a certification of exemption from EEOP requirements, if eligible.
+All recipients of Department of Justice grants must 1) develop and file an Equal Employment Opportunity Plan (EEOP) with the Department of Justice; AND/OR 2) file a certification of exemption from EEOP requirements, if eligible.
 The Department of Justice released a new EEOP Certification Form in late 2015.

 Every recipient of a federal grant must now complete an EEOP Certification Form, even those that are exempt from filing an EEOP.

 If a grantee is required to submit an EEOP, that grantee must also file a Certification Form declaring that submission.
-The grantee must keep a copy of both the EEOP and the Certification Form on-file and available at any time upon request from CJD.
+The grantee must keep a copy of both the EEOP and the Certification Form on-file and available at any time upon request from OOG.
 If a grantee is claiming an exemption from filing an EEOP, that grantee must complete the federal Certification Form for that exemption in order to be eligible for federal funds.
-Grantees must keep a copy of the Certification Form on-file and available at any time upon request from CJD.
+Grantees must keep a copy of the Certification Form on-file and available at any time upon request from OOG.

 EEOP guidance and the Certification Form for both filers and those claiming an exemption is available at: http://ojp.gov/about/ocr/eeop.htm.
+EEOP submissions must be prepared and filed electronically through the EEOP Reporting Tool available at the site referenced in this paragraph.